Committee on Theater & Performance Studies

 Terrance T. Brown is a screenwriter, playwright and lecturer in Chicago.
 His credits include work for Comedy Central, The Onion and The Second City as well as staged work at iO Chicago and Victory Gardens.
 He earned a BA from Vanderbilt University followed by an MFA from Northwestern University and lectures on screenwriting, creating web series and finding your comedic voice at various institutions including The University of Chicago, The Harold Ramis Film School at Second City/DePaul, Northwestern University and Loyola University.

-Heidi Coleman has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
+Heidi Coleman (Senior Lecturer) has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
 She has collaborated with Anne Bogart, Andrei Serban, Tina Landau, Frank Galati, and Tony Kushner; taught in Columbia University’s Theater MFA and English departments; and most recently participated in Steppenwolf’s First Look Series.
 At the University Theater she has curated the New Work Week and initiated the summer arts residency program, Summer Inc., and co-curated the University of Chicago Presidential Fellows in the Arts Program as well as the TAPS Commissioning Project.
 Her work focuses on the integration of theory and practice, in both artistic and programmatic arenas.

 Mike Durst has designed the lighting for plays at venues including The Huntington Theatre, Lookingglass Theatre, Broad Stage, The Black Dahlia, Theater Wit, Remy Bumppo, The Neo-Futurists, About Face Theatre, and A Red Orchid Theatre, where he is an ensemble member.
 His work has been seen Off-Broadway with Primary Stages, Cherry Lane, and 59e59.
 His national Tours include 'It’s Always Sunny in Philadelphia’s' The Nightman Cometh and Buyer&Cellar as Associate Designer.
 His RocknRoll work includes Pete Townshend in concert at La Jolla Playhouse and X 25th Anniversary Live at The House of Blues Sunset Blvd.
 Mike has also served as a lighting consultant for theatrical renovations including The Gray Center at The University of Chicago and The Circle Theater in Los Angeles.
 His awards include Chicago’s Joseph Jefferson Award, Los Angeles’s Ovation Award, and San Diego’s Craig Noel Award.
 Mike is a member of I.A.T.S.E Local #2 and United Scenic Artists #829.